morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

     from morse.builder import *

-    # A 'naked' PR2 robot to the scene
+    # Add a 'naked' PR2 robot to the scene
     robot = BarePR2()
     robot.translate(x=2.5, y=3.2, z=0.0)